FAQs about Cosmetic Dentistry

 While general dentistry is aimed at preserving and maintaining the health of your teeth and gums, cosmetic dentistry offers elective treatment options that improve and preserve the way your smile looks and feels.

 Common cosmetic treatments include:

 - Teeth whitening

 - Contouring/tooth reshaping

 - Dental implants

 - Smile makeovers

 Dentists are trained to provide a variety of treatments that are designed to enhance your smile safely and effectively.
 Cosmetic dentistry is not a speciality.
+Other than tooth whitening the cosmetic treatments listed above are all treatments used to treat dental disease.
 If you are unhappy or self-conscious about your smile, we can help you achieve the beautiful smile you’ve always wanted.
 We believe all dentistry should be cosmetically pleasing.